lucaswinningham/dot/README.md

 [Install iTerm2](https://www.iterm2.com/downloads.html)

-Update iTerm2's settings from the backup by first opening the application then:
+Update iTerm2's settings from backup by first opening the application then:

-iTerm2 > Preferences > Profiles > Other Actions > Import JSON Profiles...
+iTerm2 > Settings > Profiles > Other Actions > Import JSON Profiles...

 Navigate to `$HOME/.dot/iTerm/profile.json` then > Open.
 The profile named "Dot" should appear in the list of profiles.
 Select "Dot" then Other Actions > Set as Default.